iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ![Residual](Image/Residual.png)

-- Should be low as Ppossible ( Complete removal of error is impossible )
+- Should be `low` as possible ( Complete removal of error is impossible )

 ![Difference](Image/Difference.png)